almamodev/BioFunctional-AlAlex-API/README.md

 ## Installation

-To set up the KEGG API, follow these steps:
+To set up the BioFunctional AlAlex API, follow these steps:

 1. Clone this repository to your local machine.
 2. Install the required Python packages using pip: